Universal Studios Hollywood: 10 Insider Tips for the Park and Wizarding World

 Butterbeer isn't the only juice flowing in Hogsmeade.
 Photo by author

 Little ones who are done with the heat can cool off in Super Silly Fun Land.
 No waiting in line required: kids can splash and soak to their hearts' content.
-Hopefully Mom and Dad brought a change of clothes for them, though, so staying at the park after dark remains comfortable.
+Hopefully, Mom and Dad brought a change of clothes for them, though, so staying at the park after dark remains comfortable.
+(Young kids love this attraction so much that many a family has purchased season passes for the express purpose of ducking in here for an hour or two every day during the hottest days of summer.)

 Single rider line: because Hippogriffs were meant to be flown solo.
 Photo by author